 The iconic inventor John Bedini pointed the way to self-recharging motors and his followers learned the concepts and continue the progress.

-Mike C., shown on the left in this photo, and his partner Norm S. are busy preparing another demonstration for the 2021 Energy Science and Technology Conference.
-That (10th annual) ESTC will be in Hayden, Idaho, on July 7-11.
+Mike C., shown in this photo, and his partner Norm S. were busy preparing another demonstration for the 2021 Energy Science and Technology Conference in Hayden, Idaho, on July 7-11.

-I interviewed Mike Clarke recently on a zoom call and mentioned I’d been at the ESTC in 2019.
+I interviewed Mike Clarke on a zoom call and mentioned I’d been at the ESTC two years previously.

 “Then you know how loud our machine was…we had built a motor-generator/air raid siren,” Mike quipped.